ptitpoussey/ptitpoussey/README.md

 ## Who am I

 ```
-I am currently a student in computer networks with some knowledge in programming and aims to become a pentester.
+I am currently a freelance .NET / ASP.NET developer with some knowledge in cybersecurity.
 ```

 ## My Goals